memery/phoenicz/doc/logging.md

 bugs.

-`log(log_type, message)` takes two arguments (obviously), The type of log-message you want to log and the message it self. `log_type` is basically the same as the logfile you want to save the message to, i.e. a `log_type` of `foo` will print the message to `log/foo.log` and `bar` to `log/bar.log` and so on.
+`log(log_type, message)` takes two arguments (obviously), The type of message you want to log and the message itself. `log_type` is basically the same as the file you want to save the message to, i.e. a `log_type` of `foo` will print the message to `log/foo.log` and `bar` to `log/bar.log` and so on.

-`log()` will also add some useful information such as which module called log() and the time and date.
+`log()` will also add some useful information such as which module called log() along with the time and date.

-In case of some error (those occured due to uncatched exceptions), `log()` will also add line number, filename and what exception it was that occured.
+In case of some errors (more specifically those occurred due to uncaught exceptions), `log()` will also add line number, file name and what exception it was that occurred.

 ## Flowchart